MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 You can define your own custom policy to add capabilities beyond what's included with the Core package.
 For example, to see how your app deals with network or service failures, you could create a policy that injects fault when requests are made during testing.
 Or you could create a policy that mocks a service's behavior for testing.

-To create a custom HTTP policy, define your own structure with a `Do` method that implements the [`Policy`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L20) interface.
+To create a custom HTTP policy, define your own structure with a `Do` method that implements the [`Policy`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L20) interface:

-Your policy's `Do` method should:

-1. Perform operations as needed on the incoming [`policy.Request`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L27).
+1. Your policy's `Do` method should perform operations as needed on the incoming [`policy.Request`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L27).
 Examples of operations include logging, injecting a failure, or modifying any of the request's URL, query parameters, or request headers.
-1. Forward the (modified) request to the next policy in the pipeline by calling the request's `Next` method.
+1. The `Do` method forwards the (modified) request to the next policy in the pipeline by calling the request's `Next` method.
 1. `Next` returns the `http.Response` and an error.
 Your policy can perform any necessary operation, like logging the response/error.
 1. Your policy must return a response and error back to the previous policy in the pipeline.